 Better Thoughts and Task Management

 Your brain can’t act better in stressful environments.
 You need to keep things on file, on-time, in a specific order that helps you remind things at the right moment.
 You can put random stuff on a tickler file, labeled, and arranged under respective time frames and be sure to get them back from the file at the right time.

 In a tickler file system, you can arrange your tasks in 43 file folders.
 You can create files for 31 days of a month.
 Similarly, you can organize tasks for 12 months, and hence the system also refers to a 43 file folder framework.
 All the jobs, to-do lists, or random thoughts are kept in their particular time-framed folders.
 This way, a tickler file serves as your GTD task manager

 It’s normal to run multiple projects at once.
 In official environments, it becomes a prominent concern to start, manage, and track projects’ outcomes at optimal times.
 With a tickler file system, project managers can prioritize their tasks based on their respective urgency.
 If a job needs immediate attention or needs to fix at a later time, the tickler system has got you covered.

 Traditional vs. GTD Electronic Filing system

-Using a specific tickler file model depends on personal preference.
-Some people prefer the conventional way of starting a GTD tickler file system with physical folders.
+In David Allen’s book he describes how gtd organizes in a paper system.
+Some people still prefer the conventional way of starting a GTD tickler file system with physical folders.
 In contrast, others manage their tasks with digital devices and software.
 You can also use a mixture of both or choose one depending on prior knowledge, employee’s interest, and official requirements.

 How does the 43 folder division work in a GTD tickler file?